 - Some students arrive at Liskeard School with their needs already identified.
-SENCOs and Year 6 teachers pass on information from primary as do other secondary schools if a student moves in-year. - All students on arrival at Liskeard School receive literacy screening. - Throughout the year teachers and support staff refer any students they feel may have a special educational need to the Learning Support department for further assessment. - Examples of further assessments include dyslexia screening, phonological screening, handwriting speeding assessments and sensory integration. - Parents are encouraged to share information either directly with the SENCO, their child's keyworker, tutor, individual teachers, Heads of Year or Assistant Heads of Year.
-Parents are also encouraged to attend events such as Introduction to Summer School, the Year 6 Parent Information Evening and SEN coffee mornings. - Information is also shared from outside agencies such as the Child and Adolescent Mental Health Services (CAMHS), the Autism Team, Educational Psychologists and doctors. - Adverse Child Experiences (ACE) assessments are undertaken by the CiC Manager for all students who are in care or previously looked after.
+SENCOs and Year 6 teachers pass on information from primary as do other secondary schools if a student moves in-year. - All students on arrival at Liskeard School receive a comprehensive literacy assessment. - Examples of further cognitive assessments include dyslexia screening, phonological screening and handwriting speed assessments. - Throughout the year teachers and support staff refer any students they feel may have a special educational need to the Learning Support department for further assessment. - Parents are encouraged to share information either directly with the SENCO, their child's keyworker, tutor, individual teachers, Heads of Year or Assistant Heads of Year. - Information is also shared from outside agencies such as the Child and Adolescent Mental Health Services (CAMHS), the Autism Team, Educational Psychologists, and the Cognition and Learning Team. - Adverse Child Experiences (ACE) assessments are undertaken by the CiC Manager for all students who are in care or previously looked after.
 Those with a high ACE score are added to the SEND register for social, emotional and mental health intervention as well as any other needs they may have.
 For more information about how Liskeard School supports children in care and previously looked after children click here.